Learn more about a certain medical condition.

 Symptoms and Complications

 Before a seizure, many people experience a warning sign called an aura, which may involve a particular smell, feeling, or visual effect.
+Most seizures will last no more than 1 to 2 minutes.
 After a seizure, a person may be confused, tired, or sleepy, may experience muscle aches or soreness, and may not remember what happened.

 Many people believe that someone having an epileptic seizure is in danger of swallowing his or her tongue and choking.
 In reality, this almost never happens.
 If you try to prop the mouth open of someone who is experiencing a seizure, you can damage their teeth (or lose a finger).
 If the person is standing, you should usually do nothing; if they are unconscious, roll them on their side with something soft under their head and loosen the top button of their shirt.